Driftstack DRIFTSTACK docs

 • Content-Type: application/json

-• Driftstack-Signature: t=<unix-seconds>,v1=<hex> — HMAC-SHA256(<emitted_at_seconds>.<raw body>) keyed by the endpoint signing secret.
+• X-Driftstack-Signature: t=<unix-seconds>,v1=<hex> — HMAC-SHA256(<t>.<raw body>) keyed by the endpoint signing secret, where <t> is the t=<unix-seconds> value from this same header (NOT a body field).
 Verification reference: packages/sdk-typescript/src/webhook-signature.ts (TS), packages/sdk-go/webhook_signature.go (Go), packages/sdk-python/src/driftstack/webhook_signature.py (Py).

 Event payloads